irsyadas/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis
-Python script for twitter sentiment analysis using TextBlob and Wordcloud for exploratory data analysis, in regards of specific twitter account's tweets or public keyword search.
+Python script for twitter sentiment analysis using TextBlob and Wordcloud for exploratory data analysis based on specific twitter account or public keyword search.

-# Libraries
+## Libraries
 Run pip or conda to install these prerequisites:
 1. pandas
 2. tweepy